ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-emerging-pledge-music.markdown

 is_promoted: false
 has_entry_page: true
 title: "Get your favourite indie band a real chance with NME Emerging and Pledge Music!"
-competition-description: "You have a band?
-Do you want to be noticed in today’s music\
+competition-description: "<p>You have a band?
+Do you want to be noticed in today’\
-  \ industry?
+  s music industry?
 You have come to the right place.
-Create an NME Artist Profile and get\
+Create an NME Artist Profile\
-  \ your music heard by the NME Team!\r\n<p>Wait no more: go to https://artists.nme.com/\
+  \ and get your music heard by the NME Team!</p>\n<p>Wait no more: go to https://artists.nme.com/\
-  \ and sign up to NME Emerging.</p>"
+  \ and sign up to NME Emerging.</p>\n"
 hero-header: "Get your favourite indie band a real chance with NME Emerging and Pledge\
   \ Music!"
 terms-confirmation: "N/A"